Heych88/udacity-RoboND-DeepLearning-Project/writeup.md

 The final resulting IoU of the network is **0.487196539721**.

 The result is calculated by the average IoU of correct hero identification, excluding datasets without the hero, multiplied by the total true positives divided by the sum of the true positives, false negatives and false positives.

+Further improvements to the accuracy of the current model could be achieved with the following;
+* Collect more training data in varying positions and environments and train the model on the large dataset.
+* Trial of separable convolutional layers instead of regular convolutional layers.
+Experimental results were not conclusive as to any performance increase.
+* Different activation function such as elu to prevent dead RelUs.

+### Future work

+Should this project be improved or continued into the future, the following could be implemented.

+* Deeper network model.
+On page five of the [Xception: Deep Learning with Depthwise Separable Convolutions](https://arxiv.org/abs/1610.02357) paper, the model used contains a middle flow that consists of eight layers of a feed forward network combined with three, 3x3 kernel separable convolutional layers.
+* Image colour space conversion from RGB to HSV.
+* Wider inception model in the encoder block to possibly include a 5x5 kernel with strides of 2x2 and an individual 1x1 kernel with pooling.
+* Performance increase by freezing the model graph and optimising for either inference or Quantisation.
+* Train the model with to locate background object for obstacle avoidance.

 ### Simulation